September 30, 2020 | By: Dr. Patti Haebe, N.M.D

 We are looking for the darkest, positive ovulation test over a series of days to help zero in on your most fertile window.
 When you are using your Premom test strips, they are QUANTITATIVE, meaning we can keep an eye on the increasing quantity of luteinizing hormone that is present.
 This variation in LH levels allows us to be more targeted in identifying ovulation!

 Ensure that you have good, consistent lighting when taking photos of your LH strips with your phone.
 Use your best judgement when comparing test strips and retake photos as necessary to ensure the photos accurately reflect the color variations that you are seeing.
+For more picture-taking tips, check out what Premom users suggest to get the best results!
 Learn more tips for the best picture-taking results here.

 The strips will begin to darken as the presence of LH hormone increases, so begin testing about 5-7 days before estimated ovulation.
 (See chart below in Tips For Success: LH Strips to ID what day you should begin testing, dependent on your cycle length).